-Reparations: A child who causes another child to be injured may be asked to help administer first aid.
+Reparations: This is the, "you broke it, you fix it" consequence.
+A child who accidentally causes another child to be injured may be asked to help administer first aid.
 A child who vandalizes property or destroys equipment will be asked to restore or replace the item.
+A child who insults another child may be asked to think of and say a number of things that are good about that child.